Azure/azure-sdk-for-go/sdk/azidentity/README.md

 The `azidentity` module focuses on OAuth authentication with Azure Active Directory (AAD).
-It offers a variety of credential types capable of acquiring an AAD access token.
-See [Credential Types](#credential-types "Credential Types") below for a list of this module's credential types.
+It offers a variety of credential types capable of acquiring an Azure AD access token.
+See [Credential Types](#credential-types "Credential Types") for a list of this module's credential types.

 ### DefaultAzureCredential
-`DefaultAzureCredential` is appropriate for most applications which will deploy to Azure because it combines common production credentials with development credentials.
+`DefaultAzureCredential` is appropriate for most apps that will be deployed to Azure.
+It combines common production credentials with development credentials.
 It attempts to authenticate via the following mechanisms in this order, stopping when one succeeds:

 ![DefaultAzureCredential authentication flow](img/DAC_flow.PNG)

  - Environment - `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
- - Managed Identity - if the application is deployed to an Azure host with managed identity enabled, `DefaultAzureCredential` will authenticate with it.
+ - Managed Identity - If the app is deployed to an Azure host with managed identity enabled, `DefaultAzureCredential` will authenticate with it.
- - Azure CLI - if a user or service principal has authenticated via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate that identity.
+ - Azure CLI - If a user or service principal has authenticated via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate that identity.

 > Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario isn't served by the default settings should use other credential types.

 ## Managed Identity

 `DefaultAzureCredential` and `ManagedIdentityCredential` support [managed identity authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) in any hosting environment which supports managed identities, such as (this list is not exhaustive):